Any conditions added to a tenancy agreement must comply with the law. This page provides guidance on conditions landlords can and cannot add.

 Conditions that landlords can add

-Landlords can add conditions to a tenancy agreement if they are reasonable and generally consistent with the Residential Tenancies Act 1986 (RTA).
-This includes any conditions that help to ensure tenants do not breach their responsibilities under the RTA by limiting potential damage to the property.
+Landlords can add conditions to a tenancy agreement if they are reasonable and generally consistent with the Residential Tenancies Act 1986 (The Act).
+This includes any conditions that help to ensure tenants do not breach their responsibilities under the Act by limiting potential damage to the property.

 These can include:

-- limiting the number of people allowed to live in the house (the RTA allows a landlord to list a maximum occupancy in the tenancy agreement).
+- limiting the number of people allowed to live in the house.
 The tenants included on the agreement are responsible for making sure the number is not exceeded

 - rules about where cars may be parked on the property